The rise of a nomadic workforce

 As a creative marketing agency, the bulk of our team roles could in theory be conducted just as competently outside the four walls of the office.
 Gone are the days where freelancers hold the monopoly on this kind of idyllic work structure.
 As jobs become more portable, turning in to the office for the usual 9-5 may become a thing of the past.

-The Economist estimates that there are currently millions of people working in this manner worldwide and this figure could rise to a billion by 2035.
+The Economist estimates that there are currently millions of people working in this manner worldwide.
+This figure could rise to a billion by 2035.
 The proliferation of co-working spaces, advancements in technology and the normalisation of this lifestyle means that this estimation could be more accurate than you may think.

-Is a remote-based lifestyle something you would be eager to sample?
-If you’re a business owner, would you be deterred from hiring one of these types of workers?
-Get in touch and give us your thoughts @otbtweeter
+Could you be a digital nomad worker?
+If you’re a business owner, would you be deterred from hiring a digital nomad?
+Get in touch and give us your thoughts on a nomadic workforce @otbtweeter